We see successful Chartered Accountants as superhumans, but the truth is they’re normal people like you and me.

 The real challenge is to pass CA Final exams or any professional exams while working full time and that is why I decided to pen my story along with tips and tools to help you crack CA or any other professional exams while working.

 You can read my journey: How I Cleared CA at 34 While Working at Full Time Job?

 19. Failing Multiple times to Becoming a Chartered Accountant to Working in Bangkok & China

-Does failure in exams mean you will be a failure in life?
+Does failure in exams means you will be a failure in life?
 Surely NOT.